liebe-magi/AbySS/README.md

 ### **Input/Output**

 For output, AbySS uses the `unveil` function to print values to the console.
 You can pass multiple variables or expressions as arguments, separated by commas.
 This allows you to concatenate different elements in the output.

+- `unveil`: Chosen for its metaphorical meaning of revealing something hidden, unveil is used for output operations, making the internal state of the program visible to the user.

 ```abyss
 unveil("Hello, AbySS");